benvp/insomnia-plugin-op/README.md

     // To access passwords that are added to 1Password before the TTL expires you'll need to restart Insomnia.
     // Use 0 for infinite caching.
 This will require a restart Insomnia to refresh credentials.
     "cacheTTL": 3600,
+    // --- Performance Tuning ---

+    // Enables a debounced live preview of the secret in the editor.
+    // When enabled, the plugin will fetch the secret after you stop typing.
+    // Defaults to 'true'.
+Set to 'false' to disable fetching in the editor entirely.
+    "enableLivePreview": true,

+    // The delay in milliseconds after you stop typing before the secret is fetched.
+    // Defaults to 500ms.
+    "livePreviewFetchDelay": 500,

     // If you need to set any global flags set them here.
     // For available flags, see https://developer.1password.com/docs/cli/reference/#global-flags